l3nz/cli-matic/README.md

 At the same time, the named option remains, so you can use either version.
 Bound entries are not removed from the unparsed command line entries.

+### Help text generation

+CLI-matic comes with pre-packaged help text generators for global and sub-command help.
+These generators can be overridden by supplying one or more of your own functions in the `:app` section of the configuration:

+	(defn my-command-help [setup]
+	  " ... ")

+	(defn gen-sub-command-help [setup subcmd]
+	  " ... ")

+	{:app {:global-help my-command-help
+	       :subcmd-help gen-sub-command-help}}

+The function specified for `:global-help` accepts the CLI configuration, and `:subcmd-help` additionally accepts the sub-command it was called with.
+Each function returns a string that CLI-matic prints verbatim to the user as the full help text.

 ### Transitive dependencies

 CLI-matic currently depends on: